GrahamCobb/extents-lists/README.md

 *   - difference

 There is no operator precedence, no parentheses and all evaluation is strictly left-to-right.
+Note: **THIS MIGHT CHANGE** at some time in the future.
 This means that using wildcards or concatenation between directories in the righthand-side of an operator will almost certainly not achieve the desired effect (see example below).

-Note: *THIS MIGHT CHANGE* at some time in the future.

-If the -s option is specified then the resulting list is automatically sent to extents-size.
+If the -s option is specified then the resulting list is automatically sent to `extents-size` instead of being sent to *stdout*.

 ## Examples

-1. To find out how much space is being wasted by keeping historical btrbk snapshots of a subvolume called 'cobb' you could use:
+* To find out how much space is being wasted by keeping historical btrbk snapshots of a subvolume called 'cobb' you could use:
 ```
  	extents-expr -s cobb.* - cobb.20160815T000602+0100
 ```
-2. To find out how much data is shared between two specific snapshots use:
+* To find out how much data is shared between two specific snapshots use:
 ```
 	extents-expr -s Media.20160801T030601+0100 ^ Media.20160815T000602+0100
 ```
-3. To determine how much of the data in the latest snapshot is unique to that snapshot is harder and and cannot be done in extents-expr.
+* To determine how much of the data in the latest snapshot is unique to that snapshot is harder and and cannot be done using `extents-expr`.
 ```
 	extents-expr -s latest-snapshot - cobb.*
 ```